MirolimMajidov/EventMessaging/README.md

 }
 ```

-Then you need to create a subscriber handler to receive the event.
-Your subscriber handler class must implement the `IEventSubscriberHandler<>` interface and implement your subscriber class.
+Then you need to create an event subscriber to receive an event.
+Your event subscriber class must implement the `IEventSubscriber<>` interface and implement your subscriber event structure.
 Example:

 ```
-public class UserDeletedHandler : IEventSubscriberHandler<UserDeleted>
+public class UserCreatedSubscriber : IEventSubscriber<UserCreated>
 {
-    private readonly ILogger<UserDeletedHandler> _logger;
+    private readonly ILogger<UserCreatedSubscriber> _logger;

-    public UserDeletedHandler(ILogger<UserDeletedHandler> logger)
+    public UserCreatedSubscriber(ILogger<UserCreatedSubscriber> logger)
     {
         _logger = logger;
     }

-    public Task Handle(UserDeleted @event)
+    public async Task<bool> Receive(UserCreated @event)
     {
-        _logger.LogInformation("EventId ({EventId}): {UserName} user is deleted, the User id is {UserId}", @event.EventId,
+        _logger.LogInformation("EventId ({EventId}): '{UserName}' user is created with the {UserId} id", @event.EventId,
             @event.UserName, @event.UserId);

-        return Task.CompletedTask;
+        return await Task.FromResult(true);
     }
 }
 ```

-Depend on your business logic, you need to add your logic to the `Handle` method of handler to do something based on your received event.
+Depend on your business logic, you need to add your logic to the `Receive` method of subscriber to do something based on your received event.

 ## Advanced configuration of publishers and subscribers from configuration file.